-A. Exemptions from the requirements of the career service personnel system shall be consistent with the provisions of Sections 550, 350.10 and 350.20 of the King County Charter.
+- A. Exemptions from the requirements of the career service personnel system shall be consistent with the provisions of Sections 550, 350.10 and 350.20 of the King County Charter.
 Key subordinate units, as determined by the county council, and departmental divisions shall be considered to be executive departments.
-Divisions of administrative offices shall be considered to be administrative offices for the purpose of determining the applicability of the charter provisions.

-B. The county administrative officer, directors, chief officers and supervisors of departments, administrative offices, divisions, key subordinate units and other units of county government as required by law shall be exempt from the requirements and provisions of the career service personnel system.
+Divisions of administrative offices shall be considered to be administrative offices for the purpose of determining the applicability of the charter provisions. - B. The county administrative officer, directors, chief officers and supervisors of departments, administrative offices, divisions, key subordinate units and other units of county government as required by law shall be exempt from the requirements and provisions of the career service personnel system. - C.1.

-C.1.
 The following are determined by the council to be key subordinate units due to the nature of the programs involved and their public policy implications and appointments to these positions shall be subject to confirmation by the council:

-a. ((the director of the office of public defense;

-b.)) the chief information officer of the administrative office of information resource management;

-$((e{\cdot}))$ b. the manager of the elections division;

-$((d{\cdot}))$ c. the superintendent of elections in the elections division; and serving in the position shall continue to serve for more than ninety days after such enactment, unless reappointed by the executive and confirmed by the council.

-$((e{\cdot}))$ d. the manager of the records and licensing services division.

-2. When an ordinance is enacted designating a position as a key subordinate unit, no person then

-D. If an administrative assistant or a confidential secretary, or both, for each director, chief officer of an administrative office and supervisor of a key subordinate unit are authorized, those positions are exempt from the requirements and provisions of the career service personnel system.
+- a. ((the director of the office of public defense; - b.)) the chief information officer of the administrative office of information resource management; - ((e.)) b. the manager of the elections division; - ((4.)) c. the superintendent of elections in the elections division; and - ((e.)) d. the manager of the records and licensing services division. - 2.
+When an ordinance is enacted designating a position as a key subordinate unit, no person then serving in the position shall continue to serve for more than ninety days after such enactment, unless reappointed by the executive and confirmed by the council. - D. If an administrative assistant or a confidential secretary, or both, for each director, chief officer of an administrative office and supervisor of a key subordinate unit are authorized, those positions are exempt from the requirements and provisions of the career service personnel system.